 powerful and important state at that moment - whatever that moment is.
 I leave it to historians to correlate all this to a credible timeline which includes the first Messenian war.
 All the states have sworn an oath to respect and defend the rights and honour of whoever would win her.
 This is a consequence of the oath mentioned above: the political situation must be frozen.

 Another measure they take is also meant to stabilize the situation.
 To relieve the burden on Mother Earth and prevent further ravaging by "hundred-arms", they institute an emigration policy.
 As many as possible superfluous males are to be transported out of the country(7).
-For a discussion of this, see here about Helen.
+For a discussion of this, see here about Helen and Paris' role in this.